TheAnkurGoswami/NumWords/README.md

 # NumWords

-NumWords function converts numbers from their numerical form to their alphabetic form.
+NumWords module converts numbers from their numerical form to their international semantic form.

-The current version supports integers less than or equal to 999999999.

 Script by अंkur गोswami